 The Bible calls it repentance.
 Jesus repeated, twice over to a group of people, these words: “Except you repent, you shall perish.”
 Luke 13:3,5 God ‘now commands all people everywhere to repent…’ Acts 17:30 Here is what God is looking for from you: ‘Repentance toward God and faith toward our Lord Jesus Christ.”
 Acts 20:21

 Repentance is telling God you are dead wrong.
 Period.
-‘God, I not only commit sins that are offensive to You, I am a sinner who has no excuses.
+‘God, I not only commit sins that are offensive to You, I am a sinner without any excuse.
 I deserve no mercy.
 I am guilty.
 I can not speak a word in my defense.
 I deserve eternal punishment for what I’ve done and who I am.
 I can not help myself.
 I am lost.
 I need the Saviour!’

 If that’s repentance, what is faith towards the Lord Jesus Christ?
 It is the moment a sinner turns to the Lord Jesus Christ to be rescued – looks to Him for salvation.
 The Bible clearly states that when we had no strength to save ourselves, “Christ died for the ungodly.”
 Romans 5:6 “Christ died for our sins.”
 1Corinthians 15:3 Faith towards the Lord Jesus Christ is simply trusting Him for salvation.
 Accepting His death for your sins as the only way you can ever be accepted by God.